mchung/heroku-buildpack-wordpress/README.markdown

 * `wordpress-3.5.1` - Downloaded directly [from wordpress.org](http://wordpress.org/download/release-archive/).
 * `MySQL` - ClearDB for the MySQL backend.
 * `Sendgrid` - Sendgrid for the email backend.
-* `Memcached` - MemCachier for the memcached backend.
+* `MemCachier` - MemCachier for the memcached backend.

 ## Getting started in 60 seconds